 This page will provide you with a guide to what to expect on a visit to Westminster.
-There is information on how to get there and a map of the area.
 You will also an overview to Westminster's main attractions.
 We provide links to detailed pages on the bars and restaurants in the area.

 As soon as you arrive into Westminster you will feel the buzz and energy of the area.
 The famous tourist attractions in the area are the following:

 However, even if there is not one particular attraction that you are coming to Westminster to visit, the area is worth a visit to simply take a stroll around and soak up the atmosphere.
 It is an affluent part of town, so you will find a wide selection of high quality bars and restaurants.

 Westminster is in the heart of London, just north of the River Thames.
 It is easiest to use public transport to travel to the city centre - driving in central London is not for the faint hearted and parking can be hard to find (however, if driving into Westminster is essential, see the information below on where to park in the area).

 Westminster has its own tube stop by the same name.
 Once you arrive at the Westminster underground stop, simply leave the station following signs for the Houses of Parliament.
 You will emerge from the underground and see the stunning Big Ben and Houses of Parliament directly in front of you.

 Tube: Westminster (Grey Line / Jubilee Line and Yellow Line / Circle Line and Green Line / District Line)